"Trust yourself. You know more than you think you do."

 Projection Disguised as Reading Others

-- False version: Seeing your own fears, desires, or patterns in others.
+- False version: Seeing our own fears or patterns in others.

 - True reading: Sensing what is present in the other person.